newtdes/newtdes.github.io/_pages/hkust.md

 ## Life Diary

 2025/05/04 Dimsum at China Garden.
 It is pretty hard to gather every person at 1 time.
+From right to left: Andy, Vincent (my roommate XD), Sienna, and me.

 <img src="../images/hkust-life-1.png" alt="From right to left: Andy, Vincent (my roommate XD), Sienna, and me" width="600" height="300">